ameba23/test-ollama-rs/README.md

-Provides a trivial tool which holds state - a counter.
+Provides a trivial tool for ollama-rs which holds state - a counter.

 This needs a local ollama serves to be running and the model "llama3.2:1b" to be loaded (`ollama pull llama3.2:1b`).
+This is a small (1gb) model which can be run on a local machine with modest specs.

 Example output: